-(E) The following equations for percent error, relative error threshold, and absolute error threshold must be used to determine whether any reported operational CI value contains a material misstatement of carbon intensity and must be in the final verification report pursuant to WAC 173-424-830(3)(c)(i)(A)(IX).
+(E) The following equations for percent error, relative error threshold, and absolute error threshold must be used to determine whether any reported operational CI value contains a material misstatement of carbon intensity and must be in the final verification report pursuant to subsection (3) (c) (i) (A) (IX) of this section.

-"| Difference in Cl |" means the absolute value result of the reported operational Cl minus the verifier's calculation of Cl.
-The verifier's calculation of Cl is based on site-specific data
+"| Difference in CI |" means the absolute value result of the reported operational CI minus the verifier's calculation of CI.
+The verifier's calculation of CI is based on site-specific data inputs modified to include discrepancies, omissions, and misreporting found during the course of verification services;